thingsdb/ThingsDocs/source/includes/_functions.md

 -------- | -------- | -----------
 array | item, index => ... | Iterate over all items in the array.
 Both item and index are optional. thing | name, value => ... | Iterate over the thing properties.
 Both name and value are optional.

+### Return value
+A new array with each element being the result of the callback function.

 ## now